-Member of the Nomination and Remuneration Committee Non-Executive member / Non-Independent
+Member of the Nomination and Remuneration Committee Non-Executive / Non-Independent Member

-Mr. Ghanim Mohammed Al-Kuwari obtained Bachelor of Science in Computer Science from Mr. Mohamed Al Mohannadi holds the CEO position of Gulf Helicopters Company (GHC) since 2008 and Board of Director since 2011, Mr. Mohamed Al Mohannadi has been associated with Gulf Helicopters since November 1994.
+Mr. Mohamed Al Mohannadi served as the CEO of Gulf Helicopters Company (GHC) since 2008 and currently serves as member of the Company's Board of Director.
+Mr. Mohamed Al Mohannadi has been associated with Gulf Helicopters since November 1994.
 Earlier to this, Mr. Al Mohannadi held the position of Customer Services Manager with Gulf Air in Doha.
 He holds an aviation management degree from Florida Institute of Technology, USA.